Santiago Food Tour Tapas Drinks and Delights with a Local

 5

-You will end your tour on a sweet note.
+You will end your tour right here, but not before a sweet treat!
 This tasting will change according to the season: the iconic almond cake Tarta de Santiago served for two, or try almendrados (traditional almond cookies) in Winter, or a scoop of ice cream inspired by the Tarta de Santiago flavors in Summer.
 A perfect finale to your Galician food journey.

 What's not included